SAFEHR-data/Garden-Path/docs/flowehr_tre_ws_userguide.md

 ![](assets/nexus-browse.png)

-If you need to use the a mirror, you can click the 'copy' button in the URL column for the mirror that you are interested in.
+If you need to configure an application to use a nexus repo, you can click the 'copy' button in the URL column for the mirror that you are interested in.
 Then you can set your application to use this mirror.

+For instance,
-For instance, if you want to configure python to use the pypi mirror on the Nexus server you could type:
+if you want to configure python to use the pypi mirror on the Nexus server you could type: